chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

 ## Software Installation and Device Role Selection

-1. Visit the [Meshcore Web Flasher](https://flasher.meshcore.io) in your web browser
+1. Visit the [MeshCore Web Flasher](https://flasher.meshcore.io) in your web browser
 2. Connect your device via USB to your computer
 3. Choose your device role by selecting the appropriate firmware type:
     - **Companion Firmware** (BLE or USB): Recommended for your first node.
 Provides full messaging capabilities and connects to mobile apps